The Hearing Health Forum EU partnership aims to raise awareness of hearing health and the human and economic cost of untreated hearing loss.

 As we currently spend a lot of money to improve quality of life for people with dementia or diabetes; let’s also invest in trying to reduce factors that can lead to these conditions, such as hearing loss.

-Untreated hearing loss is estimated to cost the EU economy €213 billion each year.World Health Organisation, Priority Diseases and Reasons for Inclusion.
+Untreated hearing loss is estimated to cost the EU economy €213 billion each year.World Health Organization, Priority Diseases and Reasons for Inclusion.
 Available at: www.who.int/medicines/areas/priority_medicines/Ch6_21Hearing.pdf

 When we talk about hearing loss, we must go beyond the individual and consider its wider implications for society and healthcare systems.